 When a person suffers from loss of muscle and fat tissue due to chronic illness, this condition is called cachexia.
 The general loss of weight and muscle mass that naturally occurs with advancing age is called sarcopenia.
 The term “catabolic wasting” encompasses both of these medical conditions.

 Testosterone plays a critical role in muscle building and maintaining muscle mass, and many muscle-wasted patients are deficient in testosterone.
-One study reported that testosterone levels was deficient in over 70% of men with cancer cachexia.
+A study by Hager et al. even reported that testosterone levels were deficient in over 70% of men with cancer cachexia.
 The researchers observed that total testosterone levels were lower in cancer patients with cachexia compared to cancer patients without cachexia.

-The oral testosterone derivative oxandrolone has been used for several years as a therapeutic intervention against unintentional weight loss associated with HIV/AIDS-related muscle wasting.
+Studies even show that the oral testosterone derivative oxandrolone has been used for several years as a therapeutic intervention against unintentional weight loss associated with HIV/AIDS-related muscle wasting.
 In a double-blind, randomized study, oxandrolone at doses of either 5 mg or 15 mg daily was effective in improving body weight and well-being in 63 HIV-positive men with weight loss of more than 10% of initial body weight.

 In one study involving seventy-four HIV-infected patients who received bi-weekly testosterone injections followed by 12 weeks of open-label maintenance treatment for a period of 6 weeks, the results showed improvement in symptoms of clinical hypogonadism, thus restoring sex drive and energy, alleviating depression, and increasing muscle mass.

 Erections are clearly androgen-dependent.
 Testosterone has always been assumed to play a major role in erectile dysfunction (ED) because of the following reasons: